Inland Empire Chapter CSEAPresident - Gloria J Williams, EA, MBA

 A home office that is part of a residence is deductible only if used regularly and exclusively as a principal place of business, or as a place to meet or deal with customers or clients in the ordinary course of business.
 Generally, telecommuting employees would meet the “principal place of business” test, i.e., the location where you spend the majority of your time performing your work activities.
 Additionally, telecommuting employees must meet the “convenience of the employer” test.
 That test is met if your employer asks you to work out of your home.

-Expenses accrued when traveling away from “home” overnight on job-related and continuing education trips are deductible.
+Expenses incurred when traveling away from “home” overnight on job-related and continuing education trips that were not reimbursed or reimbursable by your employer are deductible.
 Your “home” is generally considered to be the entire city or general area where your principal place of employment is located.
-Out-of-town expenses include transportation, meals, lodging, tips and miscellaneous items like laundry, valet etc.
+Out-of-town expenses include transportation, meals, lodging, tips and miscellaneous items like laundry, valet, etc.

 CLICK HERE FOR THE FORM